yuvalmGS/gigaspaces-wiki-jekyll/sbp/gigaspaces-excel-troubleshooting.markdown

 page_id: 47218928
 ---

-{summary:page|65}Debugging using Excel; how to write a hosting application for easy debugging.{summary}
+{% summary page|65 %}Debugging using Excel; how to write a hosting application for easy debugging.{% endsummary %}

 {rate}

 # Overview